BuildAndDestroy/c2-redirectors/README.md

 * Move your anaconda.cfg file to /var/lib/libvirt/kickstart/
 * Move your rocky .iso file to /var/lib/libvirt/images/

-Kick off the automation script.
+Kick off the automation script on your KVM host.
 ```
 sudo ./rocky_automated_install.sh